google/zetasql/docs/lexical.md

 </tr>
 <tr>
 <td><code>\uhhhh</code></td>
 <td>Unicode escape, with lowercase 'u' and exactly 4 hex digits.
-Valid only in string literals or identifiers.<br/>Note that the range D800-DFFF is not allowed, as these are surrogate unicode values.</td>
+Valid only in string literals or identifiers.<br/>Note that the range D800-DFFF isn't allowed, as these are surrogate unicode values.</td>
 </tr>
 <tr>
 <td><code>\Uhhhhhhhh</code></td>
 <td>Unicode escape, with uppercase 'U' and exactly 8 hex digits.
-Valid only in string literals or identifiers.<br/>The range D800-DFFF is not allowed, as these values are surrogate unicode values.
-Also, values greater than 10FFFF are not allowed.</td>
+Valid only in string literals or identifiers.<br/>The range D800-DFFF isn't allowed, as these values are surrogate unicode values.
+Also, values greater than 10FFFF aren't allowed.</td>
 </tr>
 </tbody>
 </table>